Dashboard alerts: What do they mean?

 Ever noticed a light come on the dashboard?
-Here are 5 of the most common alerts you could get on your travels, what they mean and how to respond to them.
+Here are 5 of the most common alerts you could get on your travels.

 You may have noticed that every time you switch on your vehicle all the dashboard lights flash on for a few seconds, this is normal, as the car is making sure all the lights work.
 However, if one symbol stays lit, or you see one flash up whilst you are driving this is your car warning you something is wrong.